WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ## 8. Low-Resistance Interventions: Actionable Pathways Forward

+HOW TO STRUCTURE IT:
+Work on something systematically and focus only on the structure - how one logic follows to another.
+And this is a little bit disjointed, but basically at the moment what I am working on is something which I call the list of resistance tiny changes.
+And then if that's the leading question, how this would be constructed.
+You go through each layer's structure, one to layer five, and look at the structure through the pathway A and pathway B. Pathway A is obtaining transcripts (anything that's orally spoken), that's pathway A. Pathway B is anything connected with what is already written.
+And then what you look at is through those two pathways, you look at each of the layers and what the gaps have been located as the problems there.
+So that's where you start.

+LAYERS 1:
+pAYTWAY A), PATHWAY B)

 I am thinking let's take each of these 5 leayers - 1. procedural hhere we would have